Mashael999/Deep_learning/README.md

-# Deep Learning Project : Instagram pages according to interest.
+# Deep Learning Project : Instagram profile classification

 This project is done during SDAIA Academy bootcamp of Data Science and AI.